Home » Atlanta » Georgia Aquarium – tickets, prices, discounts, what to see

 Best time to visit Georgia Aquarium

-An early visit helps you avoid the long lines, which start around 11 am, especially in summer, during school holidays, and the weekends.
+An early visit helps you avoid the long lines, which start around 11 am, especially in summer, during school holidays, and on the weekends.

 With fewer people, you get enough time to explore the exhibits independently and take photographs without others in the frame.